terms and conditions for utilisation of stallions at the Saxon State Stud Administration‘s covering stations

 1. At the Moritzburg insemination station with its subsidiaries in Graditz and Marlishausen, the stallions listed in the stallion directory as such are available for insemination using fresh or frozen semen.
 Insemination period ends on 15th July.
 Mares already inseminated can be treated again until 15th August.

 2. The mare owner bears the costs for shipping fresh semen.
 Within Germany, they are €27.00 incl.
 19%VAT (including packaging) on week days.
 Transports at weekends and on public holidays will be charged with a higher price.
 If the owner collects the semen himself, only the transport container will be charged with €9.00 (incl.
 19%VAT).
+The shipping at weekend starts regulary from 13.04.2019.
+For shipping before this date the transport costs have to be requested individually.
+Alternatively, there is the possibility of pickup.

 3. Costs for veterinarian examinations with regard to covering or insemination will be charged separately by the respective veterinarian.